This recipe can be made in batches as large or small as you need.

 - Continue cooking the sauce for 2 and a half to three hours.
 As you continue to cook the sauce, it will reduce as the excess liquid cooks off and the sauce will become thicker in consistency.

-- Fill the clean jars, leaving some "headspace", finger tighten the lids on, and "Boiling Water Bath" them at a rolling boil for 20 minutes.
+- Fill the clean jars, leaving some "headspace", finger tighten the lids on, and process in a boiling water bath them at a rolling boil for 20 minutes.

 Didn't find the information you need?
 Please try another category from the menu or use our search function to find what you are looking for.
 If you require further assistance please contact us.